getsentry/sentry-javascript/MIGRATION.md

 #### Deprecated Enums
 The two enums `SpanStatus`, and `Severity` remain deprecated, as we decided to limit the number of high-impact breaking changes in v7.
-They will be removed in the next major release which is why we strongly recommend to move to the corresponding string literals.
+They will be removed in the next major release which is why we strongly recommend moving to the corresponding string literals.
 Here's how to adjust [`Severity`](#severity-severitylevel-and-severitylevels) and [`SpanStatus`](#spanstatus).
 Until the removal of these enums, our APIs will accept both, the deprecated enums and as well as their replacements.